 What’s your new APR when your intro period ends?

 Once your introductory interest rate ends, your APR will go to a standard variable APR rate determined by your lender.
 You can find your credit card’s standard interest rate by reviewing your credit card agreement.

 You can find out when your intro APR ends by checking your most recent credit card statement.
 It should include your current APR as well as the length of any promotional APR.

 If you’re having trouble finding the end date for your intro APR on your credit card statement, check your online account or mobile app for information.
 If you’re still not sure, call the number on the back of your credit card and ask a customer service representative to check your account.

 In some cases, missing a credit card payment or making a late payment could cause your 0 percent intro APR period to end early.
 Some credit card issuers revoke the promotional interest rate as a penalty for late or missed payments, so read your credit card’s fine print and find out whether a late payment could cost you your introductory interest rate.

 The difference between 0% APR on purchases vs. balance transfers

-If your credit card only offers 0 percent APR on purchases, any balance transfers you make to the card will accrue interest.
-Likewise, if your credit card only offers 0 percent intro APR on balance transfers, any purchases you make on the card will accrue interest.
+If your credit card only offers a 0 percent intro APR on purchases, any balance transfers you initiate on the card will accrue interest.
+Likewise, if your credit card only offers a 0 percent intro APR on balance transfers, any purchases you make on the card will accrue interest.

-Luckily, many of the best cards with 0 percent APR offer an intro APR on both purchases and balance transfers.
+Luckily, many of the best cards with 0 percent APR periods offer an intro APR on both purchases and balance transfers.
 That said, it’s usually best to stick to one or the other.
-If you’re focused on paying down debt, it’s best to avoid charging new purchases on your card as you may end up simply replacing your old debt with new.
-On the other hand, 0 percent APR on purchases is great for paying off a large purchase over time, but loading up the same card with a transferred balance could limit your spending power.
+If you’re focused on paying down debt, avoid charging new purchases on your card as you may end up simply replacing your old debt with new debt.
+On the other hand, a 0 percent APR on purchases is great for paying off a large purchase over time, but loading up the same card with a transferred balance could limit your spending power.

 Intro APR on purchases